asdfdotdev/utm.codes/README.txt

 = Settings =

 Configure your targeted social networks, and shortening API key, under Settings / utm.codes to enable batch creation and auto shorten when saving links.

+= Documentation =

+For additional details about installing, configuring, and using utm.codes [visit our GitHub wiki](https://github.com/christopherldotcom/utm.codes/wiki)

+= Development Code =

+utm.codes is built using development code not included in the WordPress.org download because it isn't required for use.
+This code includes the webpack build used to create the minified CSS and JavaScript as well as PHPUnit tests to ensure the plugin supports new WordPress releases.

+All source code associated with utm.codes is open source, free to use for any purpose, and released under a GPL v2.0.
+Development code, including instructions for running both the build and tests, is available at the [utm.codes GitHub repository](https://github.com/christopherldotcom/utm.codes).

 == Frequently Asked Questions ==